anailie2609/2048-Pygame/README.md

     screen.blit(game_over_text2, (70, 105))

-#plasarea in funtie de directie
+#plasarea in functie de directie
 def take_turn(direc, board):
     global score
     merged = [[False for _ in range(4)] for _ in range(4)]